myang39/blog/_posts/2019-01-18-add-path-add-env-variable.md

 either ```$source ~/.zshrc``` (assume you add the line in ~/.zsh, if you add the line in ~/.bashrc, ```$source ~/.bashrc``` instead) , or you could fully close (quit) the terminal and restart the terminal.

+### Add Environment Variable

+So PATH is a environment variable which the terminal uses to find pieces of command software.